Property Surveys: How To Get One And What They Cost

 Elevation

-Elevation matters!
-Topographical surveys are surveys that go deeper into the contours, elevation and features of the property.
-This type of survey will include your property’s exact elevation, building type and flood map location in order to determine the proper flood insurance premium rates.
+Topographical surveys map the contours, elevation and features of a property.
+This type of survey will include your property’s exact elevation, building type and flood map location to determine the proper flood insurance premium rates.

-This information is important to know for architects and building contractors, and can impact the design and cost of any new structure you decide to build.
+This information is important for architects and building contractors.
+It can also impact the design and cost of any new structure you decide to build.
 Paying for a topographical survey and a flood certificate now could end up saving you hundreds of dollars per year.

 Hazard Areas

-The fieldwork a property surveyor does on the property results in a better understanding of the land you want to live or build on – including potential problems and hazard areas.
+The fieldwork a property surveyor does on a plot of land can uncover potential problems and hazard areas.
 This is especially important if you plan to build new structures on your land.
-A thorough survey from an accredited professional can help you avoid costly mistakes, like trying to build your new home only to find out your lot has a water table near the surface, or incurring future damages from land erosion, landslides or earth collapse.
+A thorough survey from an accredited professional can help you avoid costly mistakes, like trying to build your new home and finding that your lot has a water table near the surface.
+Or, your lot could incur future damages from land erosion, landslides or earth collapse.

 Hire A Land Surveyor

 During the property survey, a land surveyor will compare historical records and data with any existing markers to accurately define your property lines – and their findings are legally binding.
-This process takes time, effort and boots-on-the-ground legwork, so hiring a well-respected and well-reviewed land surveyor before purchasing land or beginning any new home expansions is your best bet to avoid any legal issues in the future.
-Call around for quotes before you decide, and be wary of any too-good-to-be-true low estimates.
+This process takes time, effort and boots-on-the-ground legwork, so hiring a well-respected and well-reviewed land surveyor before purchasing land or beginning any new home expansions is your best bet to avoid future legal issues.
+Call around for quotes before you decide and be wary of any too-good-to-be-true low estimates.

 Check The Property Deed